Content

 Many men experience hair loss, and some have diabetes.
 But can a medication for diabetes cause baldness or thinning?
 Does Ozempic® cause hair loss?

 There’s lots to worry about when living with diabetes, from safe dietary choices to insulin levels.
-Medication-related side effects might also be part of that list.
+Medication-related side effects might also be a concern.

 Although hair loss isn’t a listed side effect of Ozempic, some people have reported it.
-Wegovy®, a medication with the same active ingredient as Ozempic, can sometimes cause excessive hair shedding.
+Wegovy® (which has the same active ingredient as Ozempic) can sometimes cause excessive hair shedding.
 Similar medications, namely Mounjaro® and Zepbound®, are associated with a mild risk of hair loss.

 At the same time, weight loss itself can sometimes trigger hair loss.
 So if you lose weight from using Ozempic, it may take its toll on your hair follicles.